 Viv is a Chartered Mechanical Engineer and has an MBA from Aston Business School.
-He joined VFM in 2003 following twenty years of senior management in international advanced engineering companies, including Sarna, GKN and GEC.
+He joined Viking Fund Managers in 2003 following twenty years of senior management in international advanced engineering companies, including Sarna, GKN and GEC.
 There he was responsible for design, development and marketing of new products for the plastics, automotive and power industries.
-Viv is responsible for the management and oversight of the Strategic Investments and is a member of the Group's Audit and Compliance Committee.
+Viv is responsible for the operational management of Braveheart and management and oversight of the Strategic Investments and attends the Group's Audit and Compliance Committees.